-- ➡ Memory game: the preparation is the same as above, but the cards are laid face down.
+- → Read the texts to the students or ask some students to read the texts aloud, and ask them to identify any words that they understand or already know. - → Prepare several cards with English words or phrases that appear in the texts and the corresponding words or phrases in German (on separate cards).
+Put students into pairs and give each a set of cards with the task of matching the words/phrases in the shortest possible time. - → Same preparation as above, but the cards are laid face down.
 One student picks up two cards.
 If the cards correspond with each other, the student keeps them and has a second go.
-If not, it moves to the next student.
-The student with the most cards at the end is the winner. - ⇒ Role play: some of the information which features in the culture pages can be used to make the dialogue (or role play) in the last exercise of the unit more realistic.
+If not, it is the next student's turn.
+The student with the most cards at the end is the winner. - → Role play: some of the information which features in the culture pages can be used to make the dialogue (or role play) in the last exercise of the unit more realistic.
 For example, for the second dialogue in unit 5, each pair can decide whether their dialogue takes place in a luxury hotel, a hostel or on a campsite.
 One takes the role of the tourist, and the other the role of the receptionist.
 Encourage them to think about their chosen situation and to act accordingly.